cryptostorage/cryptostorage.com/README.md

 - Automatic security checks encourage keys to be generated in a secure environment.
 	- Encourages internet to be disconnected.
 	- Encourages tool to be downloaded and run offline.
-	- Encourages use of an open-source browser.
+	- Encourages using an open-source browser.
-	- Encourages use of an open-source operating system.
+	- Encourages using an open-source operating system.

 # Supported Tokens
 - Bitcoin